ieisystem/kaytus.ksmanage/docs/edit_virtual_media_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>To enable or disable Local Media Support,check or uncheck the checkbox respectively.</div>
+                                            <div>To enable or disable Local Media Support, check or uncheck the checkbox respectively.</div>
                                             <div>Only the M5 model supports this parameter.</div>
                                                         </td>
             </tr>